richawo/chain-of-density/README.md

 Here is the README with a TODO list added:

 # Chain-of-Density

-This project implements the chain-of-density text summarization approach from the paper ["From Sparse to Dense: GPT-4 Summarization with Chain of Density Prompting"](https://arxiv.org/pdf/2309.04269.pdf) by researchers at Salesforce, MIT, Columbia, etc.
+This project implements the chain-of-density text summarization approach from the paper ["From Sparse to Dense: GPT-4 Summarization with Chain of Density Prompting"](https://arxiv.org/pdf/2309.04269.pdf) by researchers at Salesforce, MIT, Columbia, and others.

+Chain-of-density summarization is a new technique that creates highly condensed yet information-rich summaries from long-form text.
+It works by iteratively extracting essential entities from the source text and rewriting the summary to incorporate more entities each time (without losing previous entities), resulting in a "chain" of increasingly dense summaries.

-It implementation takes a long text input (e.g. articles, blogs, whitepapers, documents), extracts important entities, and iteratively generates increasingly concise and entity-dense summaries.
+This implementation takes a long text input (e.g. articles, blogs, whitepapers, documents) and runs it through multiple cycles of entity extraction and summary rewriting to produce a final dense summary containing only the critical information from the source.

+Key benefits of the chain-of-density approach include:

+- Producing highly compressed yet faithful summaries
+- Capturing key details and concepts from complex, long-form text
+- Iteratively distilling information density
+- Leveraging large language model capabilities for summarization

+This repository provides code to apply chain-of-density summarization to arbitrary text inputs using the OpenAI API.
+It extracts entities, constructs chain-of-thought prompts, queries the API, and outputs condensed summaries.

 ## Usage